 17.2.4 each party shall take appropriate technical and organisational measures against unauthorised or unlawful processing of the personal data or its accidental loss, destruction or damage.

 18.1 The Customer shall not during the Term, nor for a period of twelve months after termination of the Term (howsoever caused), solicit or employ Axiom’s employees or contractors who have been employed or engaged in the performance of the Services.

 18.2 For the purposes of this Clause 18, ‘solicit’ means the soliciting of any person with a view to engaging such person as an employee, director, sub-contractor or independent contractor.
 In the event that Customer is in breach of Clause 18.1 above, the Customer shall pay to Axiom by way of liquidated damages an amount equal to 100 (one hundred) per cent of the gross annual salary (as at the time of the breach) of the person so employed or engaged.

-19.1 All notices made or that are required under the Agreement shall be in writing and shall be sent to the addresses set out on the Order Form (or such other address as may be notified in writing from time to time) by first class pre-paid letter or fax transmission, or delivered by hand.
+19.1 All notices made or that are required under the Agreement shall be in writing or by email and shall be sent to the addresses set out on the Order Summary (or such other address as may be notified in writing or by email from time to time) by first class pre-paid letter, email transmission, fax transmission, or delivered by hand.

 19.2 All notices shall be deemed to have been received:

 19.2.1 by first class post, 48 hours after the date of mailing;

 19.2.3 by email, immediately upon transmission; or